DevOps4DeFi/ourGraph/README.md

-> thegraph is letting you down/too hard to understand or you just want a backup.
-Try Ourgraph, an easy way to manage local graph-nodes in AWS:
+> Is Thegraph letting you down/too hard to understand/too expensive or you just want a backup?
+Try ourGraph, an easy way to manage local graph-nodes in AWS.

 # Stand-alone graph-node in aws
 ### Using terraform infrastructure-as-code